Celery is rather an acquired taste - you either love it or hate it - a bit like marmite.

 Celery juicing or adding celery to smoothies (if you want the added fibre), is a great way of benefiting from its multiple health benefits.

-If you have a condition such as high blood pressure and you would like to try more concentrated therapeutic levels similar to those found in celery seed extract products, it is advisable to do this under the guidance of a nutritional therapist or naturopath.
+If you have a condition such as high blood pressure and you would like to try more concentrated therapeutic levels similar to those found in celery seed extract products, it is advisable to do this under the guidance of an experienced Personalised Health practitioner.

-You can take advantage of a complimentary consultation with one of Amchara’s qualified health practitioners.
+You can take advantage of a complimentary consultation with one of Amchara’s qualified Personalised Health practitioners.

 Do you like celery?
 Have you found it has benefited your health?